The Living Dead

 The house of grammar has many rooms, and some of them are haunted.
 Despite the best efforts of grammatical exorcists, the ghosts of dead rules and the spirits of imaginary taboos are still rattling and thumping about the old place.

-It’s no longer considered a crime to split an infinitive or end a sentence with a preposition, for example, but the specters of worn-out rules have a way of coming back to haunt us.
-In the interest of laying a few to rest, let’s dedicate to each a tombstone, complete with burial service.
+Sometimes an ancient prohibition becomes outdated, or it may turn out that a musty convention was never really a rule at all.
+The trouble is that these phantoms are hard to displace, once they take hold in our minds.
+It’s no longer considered a crime to split an infinitive or end a sentence with a preposition, for example, but the specters of bogus or worn-out rules have a way of coming back to haunt us.
+In the interest of laying a few to rest, we dedicate to each a tombstone, complete with burial service.
 May they rest in peace.

 (For more about these and other language myths, check out our books.)